 - Revising Essays and Research Papers (45-50min) (general, undergrad)

 This is an interactive workshop applicable to thesis-driven essays and papers that focus on non-experimental research.
 Specifically, it asks students to locate and think critically about the essential elements of their papers: introduction, thesis/research question, body paragraphs, claims, evidence, conclusion.
 It also provides tips for sentence level editing and clean-up.
 Students should come prepared with 1) a paper copy of their draft and 2) writing utensils in at least three different colors.

 - Sentence Clarity (45-50min) (undergrad)

 This is a presentation that offers simple and straightforward advice for writing clear, direct sentences without resorting to complicated grammar rules.
 It also includes activities for students to practice the discussed writing strategies.
-The UWC will provide activity handouts, and the presenter will review the answers, as well as the process for arriving at the answers.
+The presenter will review the answers, as well as the process for arriving at the answers.

 Designed for graduate students, this is a presentation that addresses many of the common challenges of transitioning to graduate-level writing, including: working in new genres, determining your audience’s expectations, and tackling long, complex projects.
 We suggest solutions to these challenges and introduce the UWC’s services for graduate writers.
 This presentation is available for graduate seminars, orientation events, or informal student-led groups.